 The journal is published in four sections.
 Each section is described below:

-Articles Section.
-Articles offer significant contributions to the scholarship within the journal’s field, scope, and focus, and are double-blind peer reviewed.
+Peer Reviewed Articles SectionPeer Reviewed Articles offer significant contributions to the scholarship within the journal’s field, scope, and focus, and are double-blind peer reviewed.
+They should contain original research using quantitative, qualitative, or mixed methods research to address a particular problem or answer a specific question/s.
+Articles that seek to replicate research, meta-analysis articles, or articles that expand or refine existing theory, develop a new theory, or analyze an existing theory may be considered (see Publication Manual of the American Psychological Association, The Official Guide to APA Style, Seventh Edition, 2020).
 They should not exceed 20,000 words in length.
 They should have an abstract of no more than 250 words, and they should include up to six figures and/or tables and around 40 references.
-Submission should be identified as Article.
+Submission should be identified as a Scholarly Article.

 Who Can Submit?

 Students, faculty, practitioners, and experts in fields broadly related to national and international security may submit a manuscript in one of the above categories for consideration.
 Authors must own the copyright to their work, or the copyright owner must authorize the work to be considered for submission to the IJoSS&P. (Authors are the initial owners of the copyrights to their work, unless as a condition of their employment, their employer owns the copyright to their work.)